tari-labs/tari-university/nft-landscape-1/PITCHME.md

 * ERC stands for Ethereum Request for Comment
 * Authored by Ethereum community developers in the form of a memorandum (methods, behaviours, research, or innovations)
 * It is submitted either for peer review or simply to convey new concepts or information
-* After core developers and community approval, the proposal became a standard.
+* After core developers and community approval, the proposal becomes a standard.

 +++